roybleas/bluesfest/README.md

 * Download the current schedule
 * Convert PDF file to text
 * Edit the text file so all the data is in one column
-* Add a header record and a Day number against each date.
+* Add a header record
+* Add a Day number against each date.
 * Cleanse the data to make sure the titles of the performances match the ones stored in the artists table.
 * Convert text file to csv for data uploading